 Larsen, Peterson, Wang, Model Checking for Real-Time Systems[33]

-Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652:2012 Information Technology – Programming Languages – Ada[1]
+Ravenscar Tasking Profile, specified in D.13 of ISO/IEC 8652:2012 Information Technology – Programming Languages – Ada[1]

 Mechanism of Failure

 The context of the problem is that all threads except the main thread are activated by program steps of another thread.
 The activation of each thread requires that dedicated resources be created for that thread, such as a thread stack, thread attributes, and communication ports.
 If insufficient resources remain when the activation attempt is made, the activation will fail.
 Similarly, if there is a program error in the activated thread or if the activated thread detects an error that causes it to terminate before beginning its main work, then it may appear to have failed during activation.
 When the activation is static, resources have been preallocated, so activation failure because of a lack of resources will not occur.
 However, errors may occur for reasons other than resource allocation and the results of an activation failure will be similar.